How to Remove Black Hair Dye

 Removing dark hair dye with bleach should only be attempted after you have already used a clarifying shampoo and hair dye remover.
 Unlike these methods of hair dye removal, bleach is damaging to your hair, and you want to remove as much dye as possible before you decide to use this method.
 The more color you can remove before bleaching, the less dye left for the bleach to lighten and the less damage and time it will take to finally reach your desired shade.

-- Your hair needs to be properly sectioned out to increase the ease and rapidity of application.
-You can do this by parting it down the middle from your forehead to neck and then parting it again from ear to ear.
+- Your hair needs to be properly sectioned out to make the application quick and even.
+You can do this by parting it down the middle from your forehead to neck and then parting it again from ear to ear into four quadrants.

 - When applying bleach, you will take thin layers of hair from the top of a section, moving towards the bottom, and then proceed to the next section and continue until your hair is completely covered.

 - After you apply your bleach, you will need to check the product every 10 minutes for up to an hour while it processes.
+The maximum time you can leave the product in also varies by brand so be aware of that.
 If it reaches your desired lightness in less time, rinse it out at that point.
-Even if it hasn't become as light as you want by the hour point, remove the bleach anyway to avoid drying out your hair too much.
+Even if it hasn't become as light as you want by the maximum recommended duration, remove the bleach.
 By this time, the bleach is mostly exhausted anyway and any further lightening will be minimal.

 For a more detailed account on how to bleach hair, check out this article.